 - The Kauai Marriott offers a ton of activities.
 Some activities are free like a guided fitness walk and a guided hike to search for seabirds.
 Other activities like lei making classes and surfing lessons require an appropriate fee.

 - The resort offers some excellent ballrooms and meeting spaces, which makes for a good location for weddings or business conferences.
-(I think this resort would be a good pick for a future Aloha Social Media Summit.
-Hint, hint, nudge, nudge.)

 - It is easy to self-park here, which is something we always appreciate.